Useful English Word or Phrase to Boost Your English: Ram-packed

 Are you looking for English speaking practice online?

 A phrase like "Ram-packed" can make you sound more natural straight away.
-I teach practical speaking in online English lessons with a British native speaker, so you know when and how to use it.
+I teach practical speaking in online English lessons with a British native speaker, so you know exactly when and how to use it.
 You can also explore Recipe for Disaster.
 Find out more here.